swift-nest/clutch/README-clutch.md

 - related: segregating output channels for clutch, build, and executable

 ### Features avoided, mainly for simplicity and disutility
-- monitoring executions?
-No, want the tool to build and invoke, not be big brother
+- Monitoring executions?
+No, want to build and invoke, not observe and store
-- build trigger based on diffs
+- Build trigger based on diffs
-- more indirection or control over naming
+- More indirection or control over naming
-- ? reading config.
-Happy path should be 2 file+date-checks & invocation

 </details>